ipfs/ipfs-companion/docs/window.ipfs.md

 Yes.

-IPFS companion users are able to selectively control access to `window.ipfs` functions so calls may reject (or callback) with [an error](#error-messages) if a user decides to deny access.
+IPFS companion users are able to selectively control access to proxied commands so calls may reject (or callback) with [an error](#error-messages) if a user decides to deny access.

-The first time you call a `window.ipfs` function the user will be prompted to allow or deny the call and the decision will be remembered for subsequent calls.
+The first time you call a proxied function the user will be prompted to allow or deny the call and the decision will be remembered for subsequent calls.

 It looks like this: